pallavrouth/Website/content/blog/2022-08-31-gmm-estimator2/index.markdown

 }
 ```

-I implement the 2 step estimator on our simple regression problem^[Note that it is not necessary to do so (because we can simply use our MM estimator), but I implement it anyway].
+I implement the 2 step estimator on our simple regression problem[^2].

+[^2]: Note that it is not necessary to do so (because we can simply use our MM estimator), but I implement it anyway

 ```r